SillyTavern/SillyTavern-Fandom-Scraper/README.md

-# SillyTavern Fandom Scraper
+# SillyTavern Fandom/MediaWiki Scraper

-Server plugin to scrape Fandom wiki pages and export to JSON documents.
+Server plugin to scrape Fandom and MediaWiki wiki pages and export to JSON documents.

 ## How to install